cristianst85/DisruptiveSoftware.Cryptography.Tools/README.md

 # DisruptiveSoftware.Cryptography.Tools

-A collection of cryptographic tools.
+A collection of cryptographic tools to facilitate the generation of SSL certificates.
+It uses the [Bouncy Castle Crypto](https://bouncycastle.org/csharp/index.html) library.

 ## Repository